vingerha/gtfs2/README.md

 ## Installation via HACS :

-In  HACS, select the 3-dots and then custom repositories Add :
+1. In  HACS, select the 3-dots and then custom repositories, add :
 - URL : https://github.com/vingerha/gtfs2
 - Category : Integration

-In Settings > Devices & Sevices
+2. In Settings > Devices & Sevices
 - add the integration, note that this is GTFS2

 ## Configuration